BartoszKedziorek/Joly/README.md

 ![menu](https://user-images.githubusercontent.com/104023013/171624137-f151c37a-9895-400a-96f6-ebdb7411c42b.jpg)

+First button is for easy mode, second one (under first one) is obviously for medium mode and the third one is responsible for difficult mode.
+The last fourth button is exit.
 ## Sources
 This application is using SDL2-2.0.20 and SDL2_image-2.0.5 libraries, which are pulbished under [gzip licence](https://www.libsdl.org/license.php).
 Algorithms and data structures implementation is based on the book "Algorytmy, struktury danych i techniki programowania" by Piotr Wróblewski.
 The game map structure author is Igor Poreda.